-Inverted in the re-imagined Battlestar Galactica.
+- Inverted in Battlestar Galactica (2003).
 Commander Adama is a few days from retirement in the miniseries, and is one of the few humans who doesn't die.
 He doesn't retire, either.

 Xander: I’ve been lucky too many times.
 My number’s coming up.
 And now we’re short!
 One more rotation and I’m shipping state-side, you know what I mean?

 - Subverted by the Brigadier in the 1989 Doctor Who serial Battlefield.
 While the early scenes showing the Brig enjoying a cosy retirement with his wife before answering the call of duty once more are designed to set up a tragic end, he miraculously survives the climatic face off with the Destroyer.

 - Mercilessly lampshaded in "The Impossible Planet". ("'No turning back'?
 That's almost as bad as 'nothing can possibly go wrong', or 'It's gonna be the best Christmas Walford's ever had!'")

 - Inverted in Terror of the Vervoids - instead of being killed on his last voyage, Rudge threatens people with a gun and allies with the Vervoids.

 - Zig-Zagged in "The Wheel in Space."
 A character named Flannigan is attacked almost immediately declaring he's expecting a long leave on Earth after he gets back.
 He's able to fight off one of the attackers but ends up mind controlled by the Cybermen.
 Ultimately subverted as he's also released from Cyberman control and helps the Doctor and Jamie save the day.

 - One MADtv sketch features a cop one day from retirement and his partner encountering a pair of armed robbers.
 They exchange shots, and every bullet fired hits the near-retiree.
 Even the ones fired after the fleeing robbers ricochet back just to hit the retiring cop.